GlassBricks/FactorioTest/Readme.md

 # Factorio test

-A Testing framework for factorio mods.
+A testing framework for factorio mods.
+Test real setups in-game, no mocking necessary!

 ```lua
 describe("the factory", function()